thoughtbot/guides/README.md

 * Don't rewrite existing code to follow this guide.
 * Don't violate the conventions without a good reason.

+A note on the language:

+* "Avoid" means don't do it unless you have good reason.
+* "Don't" means there's never a good reason.
+* "Prefer" indicates a better option and its alternative to watch out for.
+* "Use" is a positive instruction.

 Heroku
 ------